lnbits/nostr-zap-lamp/README.md

 + Four jumper cables
 + Block connectors
 + A case.
 [This repo includes files for a 3D printed case](enclosure)

-## Usage instructions
-1. Hold button and power on to launch the lamp into access point mode. a solid lamp light inidicates the device is in AP mode.
-1. Using a smart phone or computer, connect to the ZapLamp's Wifi AP named "ZapLampAP" with the password "ZipZapZop"
-1. When the AP portal opens, select "Configure WiFi"
-1. Select your WiFi router and enter it's password into the password field.
-1. Optional: Enter the _hex_ value of your npub to watch for Zaps.
-Use [this tool](https://slowli.github.io/bech32-buffer/) to convert bech32 npub to hex.
-If you leave this field blank, the lamp will react to all zaps on the relay.
-1. Enter a prefered relay if desired and press save

 ## Build Instructions